The Salt Path: Reception

-The Salt Path was shortlisted for the 2018 Wainwright Prize, and the 2018 Costa Book Awards in the biography category.
-The Costa judges described it as "An absolutely brilliant story that needs to be told about the human capacity to endure and keep putting one foot in front of another."
-In May 2019 The Salt Path won the inaugural RSL Christopher Bland Prize.
-The book was a Sunday Times bestseller in 2018.
-In September 2019 it was the number one bestselling book in UK independent bookstores.
+The Salt Path was shortlisted for the 2018 Wainwright Prize and the 2018 Costa Book Awards in the biography category.
+The Costa judges described it as "an absolutely brilliant story that needs to be told about the human capacity to endure and keep putting one foot in front of another".
+In May 2019 The Salt Path won the inaugural RSL Christopher Bland Prize, an annual award of £10,000 for debut writers.

-Impact

-In March 2018, BBC News showed an item about Moth and Raynor Winn's journey from crisis to coastal path.

-By 2022, The Daily Telegraph reported that Raynor had sold over a million copies of her books.
-The Salt Path was followed by two more books, The Wild Silence (2020) and Landlines (2022).
-The Wild Silence both continues the story, telling how the couple get the opportunity to rewild an old farm in Cornwall, and brackets The Salt Path with prequel detail of how they came to lose their farm.

-In 2024, BBC News ran an item about the couple's intention to walk the 185-mile Thames Path to publicise Moth's neurological condition, corticobasal degeneration.
+Sequels and film